Stop Press:: Apr 2014

 Scenes From a Life

-is available now for purchase in Amazon kindle format, and will shortly be available in softback.
+is available for purchase in Amazon kindle and softback format.

 Two related short stories -